 A Colonial or Cape Cod style home will typically have divided light, double hung windows.
 If you’re choosing to stick with the historic style, you will see six individual panes of glass separated by muntins in both the top and bottom panels of the windows.
 However, you have the option of choosing the number of glass panes in each sash.
 Looking at this photo, the windows seem right on, but the shutters are a complete disaster.
-Read our blog on shutter house fails to find out why!
+Read our post on shutter house fails to find out why!

 A Prairie style is a type of Modern home.
 Straight lines and a simple grille pattern open up the viewing area of the window.
 Casement style window is usually used.